dalywl/Cotrugli/README.md

 COTRUGLI
 ========

-Today Cotrugli is an application program intgerface to a general ledger written in APL (https://www.gnu.org/software/apl/).
+Today Cotrugli is an application program interface to a general ledger written in APL (https://www.gnu.org/software/apl/).

-Cotrugli uses postgresql to store its data and uses APL Library (https://sourceforge.net/projects/apl-library/).
+Cotrugli uses PostgreSQL to store its data and uses APL Library (https://sourceforge.net/projects/apl-library/).

-Tommorrow Cotrugli will become a full fledge accounting software.
+Tomorrow Cotrugli will become a full fledged accounting software.
 You are invited to join the development effort.

 Our plan is: